Atypical3991/library-management-platform/README.md

-# library-management-platform
-A library management platform with user roles and authentication support.
+A basic library management platform backend using Java's Springboot framework.